pappjanos/vue-exercise-cards/README.md

 ### Home View
 1. The products object should be imported and its value property should be transformed in order to use it (as it is stringified right now)
-2. The Home View should display every producst in cards found in the **assets/exercise.js** file
+2. The Home View should display every product on cards found in the **assets/exercise.js** file
    * The cards should display the images, titles and subtitles of each product (image on top, under it the title and subtitle)
    * The height of the images should be 200px
    * A button should be in the down-right corner of each cards with the text - 'Show More'